sQuad Core: Inside Abu Dhabi's female-only gaming lounge

 For those who have visited, such as Rana Malas, the lounge is a much-needed space.

-"I used to go into a mixed gaming lounge but I was very uncomfortable whenever I walked in because it was full of guysl it wasn't a girl-friendly environment," says Malas.
+"I used to go into a mixed gaming lounge but I was very uncomfortable whenever I walked in because it was full of guys.
+It wasn't a girl-friendly environment," says Malas.

 “The reception has been incredible – it seems like the girl gaming community always needed a place like this.
 A lot of gamers who visit express how happy they are that there’s an all-girls gaming lounge,” she says.